Skip to main content

 A

-The Sonos app has had its controversies (the 2024 redesign was rough), but it's stabilized and works fine for me now.
-Day-to-day, I rarely even open it – most of my interaction is through AirPlay, Spotify Connect, or voice commands.
-When I do use the app, grouping speakers, adjusting EQ, or managing my system is intuitive enough.
+The Sonos app had a rough 2024 redesign, but it's stabilized.
+I rarely open it anyway -- most interaction is through AirPlay, Spotify Connect, or voice commands.
+When I do use the app, grouping speakers and adjusting EQ is intuitive.

-My wife uses these speakers as much as I do, and she's never had to ask me how anything works.
-That's the real test.
-She AirPlays from her phone, asks Alexa to change songs, and adjusts volume with the touch controls.
-No friction, no complaints.
+My wife uses these speakers as much as I do and has never asked how anything works.
+She AirPlays podcasts, asks Alexa to skip songs, and taps the touch controls to pause.
+Zero friction, zero training.
+That kind of invisible usability is rare.

 Value